JAgyei-Burobey/pokeplanner/README.md

 <p>The objective of this project is:</p><br>
 >To develop a CRUD webapp using supporting tools, methodoligies and technology which have been covered within the training.
 <p>These are the specific criteria of the project:<br>
- *A Functioning CRUD application developed in Python language *A Functioning front-end HTML using Flask
+ * A Functioning CRUD application developed in Python language.<br>
+ * A Functioning front-end HTML using Flask.<br>
- *A User Story board: Jira
+ * A User Story board: Jira.<br>
- *Relational database, with at least 1 one-to-many relationship *Clear documentation as represented by a Markdown file *A Detailed risk assessment in the form of a spreadsheet *Automated testing, of both Unit and Integrated testing: Jenkins and Selenium respectively *Full integration into VCS: Github
+ * Relational database, with at least 1 one-to-many relationship.<br>
+ * Clear documentation as represented by a Markdown file.<br>
+ * A Detailed risk assessment in the form of a spreadsheet.<br>
+ * Automated testing, of both Unit and Integrated testing: Jenkins and Selenium respectively.<br>
+ *Full integration into VCS: Github.<br>
 </p>